amilios/amilios.github.io.old/about.md

 ### Stanford [University Innovation Fellow](https://universityinnovationfellows.org/) for Dalhousie
-* passed through rigorous 2-month online training, then 4-day conference in Silicon Valley (Stanford Campus and Google headquarters) to meet all other Fellows from all over the world
+* passed through rigorous 2-month online training, then 4-day conference in Silicon Valley (Stanford Campus and Google headquarters) to meet other Fellows from around the world
-* funded by the NNCE
+* funded by the Norman Newman Centre for Entrepreneurship

 ### [SHAD](https://www.shad.ca/) Fellow